Interested in Barndominiums?

 Barndominium Home with Hardy Siding

-You can have most any kind of siding on your barndominium.
-Choices include Metal, Brick, Rock and hardy siding.
-Many people are choosing barndominiums because of the low maintenance exteriors.
+You can have almost any kind of siding on your barndominium.
+Choices include Metal, Brick, Rock, and hardy siding.
+Many people are choosing barndominiums due to their low-maintenance exteriors.
 This barndo is more of a Shop House with PBR metal sheets covering 100% of three walls and a small portion of the wall pictured above.
-Hardy siding was used on this side which unlike the others used 2×6 lumber for the wall framing in between the steel poles.
-Most contractors are more familiar with framing: walls, doors, and windows in wooden walls.
+Hardy siding was used on this side, which, unlike the others, used 2×6 lumber for the wall framing in between the steel poles.
+Most contractors are more familiar with framing, including walls, doors, and windows, in wooden structures.

-The framing for a barndominium is quicker because there is no roof, only walls and ceilings.
-Some metal building companies will have your metal shell erected in one or two weeks at which point you have a dry location to frame and finish the interior.
+The framing for a barndominium is quicker because it only requires walls and ceilings, eliminating the need for a roof.
+Some metal building companies can have your metal shell erected in one to two weeks, at which point you will have a dry location to frame and finish the interior.
 Differences include mating the walls to the metal purlins and poles for exterior walls.

 Barndominium Orientation for view and solar gain

-Will you orient your building to catch the winter sun and avoid the summer sun as much as possible?
-How about laying it out for the views of your property – and maybe to avoid the view of what the neighbors may do in the future.
+Will you orient your building to catch the winter sun and minimize exposure to the summer sun as much as possible?
+How about laying it out for the views of your property, and maybe to avoid the view of what the neighbors may do in the future.

-If your Barndominium includes a shop/garage area you can store your building materials inside the shop area to keep them dry and clean.
+If your Barndominium includes a shop or garage area, you can store your building materials inside to keep them dry and clean.

 Metal sided Barndominium is ready for the roof sheets